top of page

 Do you take in dogs, cats, birds, fish, reptiles or other rodents?

-No. While I do love all animals, I can only provide services for hamsters, pet mice and Guinea pigs because I am most equipped to handle their care and accommodations.
-I will not bring in animals which I do not know about their care, nor will I add animals to the rescue that may pose a threat to the ones currently here.
+Not usually.
+While I do love all animals, I can only provide services for hamsters, pet mice and Guinea pigs because I am most equipped to handle their care and accommodations.
+I will not bring in animals like reptiles and fish which I do not know about their care, nor will I add animals to the rescue that may pose a threat to the ones currently here.
 For example, cats are risky around rodents and our 4 family dogs would pose a threat to cats so its unwise to take them in.
 I have to stick within my boundaries to prevent issues that may arise if I don't.
+Lastly, I have taken in a dog in 2023 which has been quite the hand full, which you can read about HERE definitely a learning lesson and not one I'll repeat again in my rescue which is supposed to be exclusively for hamsters, mice and guinea pigs.

 So, what do I do if I can't take care of my pet?

 If you are in Tucson, Az the Humane Society of Southern Arizona might be willing to accept surrenders of most animals.
+Surrender at your own caution, there is new information coming out every day about the fate of animals given to shelters.
 For dogs and cats only, Pima Animal Care Center might be able to help.
 Neither option is guaranteed.
 Unfortunately, hundreds of animals enter their doors yearly and since rescues are full, both facilities are stretched thin.

 I live in Arizona and want to adopt but live in another city, do you deliver or ship?